tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - What are three outcomes we previously set but have abandoned because of unrealistic expectations or inconsistent execution?
 Should any of these outcomes be resuscitated and reprioritized with the accompanying realistic plans, resources, and time frames?
   - What are three bad habits/business practices we have tolerated that are undermining our results?
   - What are the decisions I must make and
-  -he hard conversations I must have to break these bad habits once and for all?
+  - the hard conversations I must have to break these bad habits once and for all?
   - How will I adjust my behavior to create the success/outcomes I envision?

 # O BABY!